Cardiomyopathy treatments and therapies: medical therapy

 Diuretics

-When there is heart failure, even of a mild degree, there is an indication for diuretic drugs, which increase the leakage of accumulated liquids, with the emission of large amounts of urine.
+When there is heart failure, even of a mild degree, are indicated diuretic drugs drugs, which increase the leakage of accumulated liquids, with the emission of large amounts of urine.

 The use of diuretics can reduce sodium and potassium levels, which should be periodically monitored.